Dioman-Keita/Dioman-Keita/README.md

 > **"Every program or code has a heart—the central nucleus (noyau)—and all parts gravitate around it."**

 I believe in identifying and nurturing the core of every project.
-My development is guided by the paradigm of **Programmation Oriented Answer**: delivering solutions that are meaningful, precise, and centered on the project's true needs.
+My development is guided by the paradigm of **Programmation Oriented Answer**: delivering solutions that are meaningful, precise, and elegant.

 ---